-If you’re a business owner, or an employee who cares about your organization, you probably fret about “the other guys” a lot.
+If you’re a business owner, or an employee who cares about your organization, you probably fret about “the other guys” a lot, doing your own type of competitive analysis or research when you have the opportunity.
 There’s such fierce and constantly evolving competition in business, it’s a wonder any of us are able to sleep with all the worrying we need to do.

 But maybe we’re looking at competition the wrong way.